Yes! You can use AI to fill out Form FW-002, Request to Waive Additional Court Fees (Superior Court)

 Frequently Asked Questions About Form FW-002

-You should fill out this form if you have already been granted a court fee waiver but now need additional court services that have fees not covered by your existing waiver order.
+You should fill out this form if you have an ongoing court case, have already been approved for a fee waiver, and now need additional services that have fees not covered by your initial waiver.

-In this section, you need to clearly explain why the specific services you checked in Section 5 are necessary for your case.
-For example, explain why you need a court-appointed expert or an interpreter for a witness to present your case effectively.
+You should briefly explain why the specific services you are requesting are necessary for you to proceed with your case.
+For example, explain why an expert witness is critical to proving your claim.

-You must file the completed form with the clerk at the Superior Court where your case is being heard.
-Be sure to fill in the court's name, address, and your case number at the top of the form.
+You must file the completed and signed form with the clerk's office at the Superior Court where your case is being heard.

-Yes, services like Instafill.ai use AI to help you accurately auto-fill forms like this one from your saved information, which can save you time and reduce errors.
+Yes, services like Instafill.ai use AI to accurately auto-fill form fields with your personal information, which saves time and helps prevent common errors.

 Compliance FW-002